sidhant007/sidhant007.github.io/_posts/2025-04-14-Hashing-when-you-want-chaos.md

 </figure>
 <br>

 Notice, we never stored the full stream in this algorithm.
 Neither did we store the hash values of the elements.
-We only hashed each element as it came, maintained a single integer $R$ (which is the maximum number of leading zeros we have seen so far), and then at the end estimated the cardinality as $2^R$.
+We only hashed each element as it came, maintained a single integer $R$ (which is the maximum number of trailing zeros we have seen so far), and then at the end estimated the cardinality as $2^R$.
 With a single integer R (which can range from 0 to log(n), thus taking O(log log n) bits), we were able to do our estimate.

 ## HyperLogLog extension idea

-**HyperLogLog** just builds up on LogLog, by dividing the stream into buckets using some prefix of the hash value, say first two bits of the hash value decide the bucket id (in 0 to 3) and then in each bucket, we keep track of a local $R_i$ (i.e. the maximum number of leading zeros), then for each bucket we get the estimate $n'_i = 2^{R_i}$, and finally we combine these estimates (interestingly enough, harmonic mean is the best way to lower the variance) to get the final estimate[^4].
+**HyperLogLog** just builds up on LogLog, by dividing the stream into buckets using some prefix of the hash value, say first two bits of the hash value decide the bucket id (in 0 to 3) and then in each bucket, we keep track of a local $R_i$ (i.e. the maximum number of trailing zeros), then for each bucket we get the estimate $n'_i = 2^{R_i}$, and finally we combine these estimates (interestingly enough, harmonic mean is the best way to lower the variance) to get the final estimate[^4].

 _Note_: I skip the math analysis portion, as I think the intuition is good enough to understand the core idea of this algorithm.
 If you are interested in the math, I would recommend looking at the [NUS Lecture Notes](https://www.comp.nus.edu.sg/~gilbert/CS5234/2019/lectures/04.Streams-slides.pdf) and other readings[^5]

 ## Why was hashing helpful here?

-The hash function along with the statistic of "maximum number of leading zeros" gave us a way to measure a rare event on the set of unique elements of the stream.
+The hash function along with the statistic of "maximum number of trailing zeros" gave us a way to measure a rare event on the set of unique elements of the stream.
 Our intuition was that if the rare event happens then that implies there is a large number of unique elements in the stream.

 Take a toy example: Say we have some hash function, which hashes our numbers to the range $[0, 1]$ uniformly, and we have a way to define the rare event as: **Is there a hash value in our stream which lies in the range $[0.2, 0.3]$**.
 Now crudely speaking, if you hash say only 5 unique elements, do you think this rare event will mostly be true?
 (Answer: Not really, with probability $0.9^{5} \sim 0.6$, this event won't happen)